SOME THINGS I LOVE:

 2015-2020: Continued photographing weddings.
 Started shooting film again.
 My husband built me a darkroom.
 Began working with artists and spaces.
 Had my first magazine publication, and heartbreakingly had to say goodbye to my grandma and her laundry.

-2020-current: Diagnosed with uterine cancer.
-Cleared of uterine cancer.
+2020-current: Survived uterine cancer.
 Photographed HOME 2020.
 Started shooting primarily tiny private weddings.
 Lost my dad, dove headfirst into fine art photography and into my darkroom to find healing and peace.

 I began working vendor events and selling my photography under a tent meeting lots of different makers and finding my niche audience.
 My babies are now teenagers and are some of the coolest people I know.
 I spend my days creating art, listing to audio books, homeschooling, and legitimately living the dream with my husband.